Pharming - The evolution of Phishing

 Four Ways of Pharming

-- Malicious virus software that secretly captures data on consumers personal computer to redirect users.
+- Malicious virus software that secretly captures data on consumers’ personal computers to redirect users.

-- Domain Hijacking where hacker steals the website.
+- Domain Hijacking is when a hacker steals a website.

-- DNS poisoning where the Internet users are redirected to a bogus website by corrupting the DNS.
+- DNS poisoning is when Internet users are redirected to a bogus website by corrupting the DNS.

 Efforts By FDIC